Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 	Level3 - CRITICAL

 ## 2.3 Threshold Limit
+ The resouce limits are automitcally dervied from the system configurations.
 By default, the threshold limit defined as three levels and each of the level maps to corresponding syslog levels.

 	  Level1 - 70% - INFO
 	  Level2 - 80% - WARN